FATS2002/Notes/5th_class/README.md

 ```
  ##### CEH Hacking Methodology
 ```
-1. Foot printing   -technique or process where we can collecting Footprinting is an ethical hacking technique used to gather as much data as possible about a specific targeted computer system, an infrastructure and networks to identify opportunities to penetrate them.
+1. Foot printing-technique or process where we can collecting Footprinting is an ethical hacking technique used to gather as much data as possible about a specific targeted computer system, an infrastructure and networks to identify opportunities to penetrate them.
 It is one of the best methods of finding vulnerabilities.
 2. scanning
 3. enumeration
 4. vulnerabily analysis